Skip Navigation

 County Judges and Commissioners Association of Texas

-1. Thanks to the Taylor County Commissioners Court
+1. Thanks to the Hays County and Comal County Commissioners Courts

-WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Taylor County, Texas, on Oct.
-2-5, 2023; and
+WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Hays County, Texas, on Oct.
+21-24, 2024; and

-WHEREAS, the Honorable Commissioners Court of Taylor County has welcomed the County Judges and Commissioners Association of Texas in the most entertaining and excellent manner;
+WHEREAS, the Honorable Commissioners Court of Hays County and the Honorable Commissioners Court of Comal County have welcomed the County Judges and Commissioners Association of Texas in the most entertaining and excellent manner;

-NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas expresses its wholehearted thanks and deep appreciation to the Honorable Court of Taylor County for its courteous and warm hospitality extended to each of us.
+NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas expresses its wholehearted thanks and deep appreciation to the Honorable Courts of Hays County and Comal County for their courteous and warm hospitality extended to each of us.

 2. Thanks to the Conference Sponsors and Exhibitors

-WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Taylor County, Texas, on Oct.
-2-5, 2023; and
+WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Hays County, Texas, on Oct.
+21-24, 2024; and

 WHEREAS, the many sponsors and exhibitors provide significant financial support for the conference and the Association; and